Ozymandias (Breaking Bad): Production

 The shot depicting Walt's reaction to Hank's death was, according to Beckett, Johnson's invention.
 To emphasize the physical impact, he requested that puzzle pieces be placed on the ground, covered in dirt; the pieces were controlled by a trigger and disassembled upon the moment Walt landed, thus emulating the effect of "shattering the earth".
 The ground shots of Hank and Jesse required a special crane rig and "periscope lens".
 For the following shot of Walt rolling the barrel, Johnson wanted to emulate the stature of a dung beetle.
 To do so he got the "longest possible lens" they could afford and sent "the B-camera crew out in a truck way the hell out".
-Jesse's torture was left off-screen due to the script excluding it and Johnson feeling that it would be unfair to the audience to manipulate their emotional investment in Jesse's character.
+Jesse's torture was left off-screen owing to the script excluding it and Johnson feeling that it would be unfair to the audience to manipulate their emotional investment in Jesse's character.

 Betsy Brandt said that during production she avoided reading Hank's death, as she found it too emotional.
 Brandt noted that seven years after airing, she had not seen the episode.
 Co-executive producer Melissa Bernstein described reading the script as an "intense experience".
 Anna Gunn recalled that during the scene of Holly's kidnapping there were what "seemed like" a hundred onlookers.
 This coupled with the shooting running late and the erratic weather of the day led to her feeling under pressure and seeking support from Johnson.
 In 2014, she named it the hardest scene she filmed but also one of the "richest".

-Walley-Beckett said that Walt's preceding confrontation was "extremely complicated" to write due to the character's differing objectives, the scene's "operatic" nature, and the multiple "crescendos and decrescendos".
+Walley-Beckett said that Walt's preceding confrontation was "extremely complicated" to write owing to the characters' differing objectives, the scene's "operatic" nature, and the multiple "crescendos and decrescendos".
 Johnson—who had it all "mapped out"—saw the scene as the hardest to film, noting that the line "I tried to save him" underwent multiple takes until Cranston commented that Walt should be, instead of bumbling, exasperated.
 Cranston and Gunn both performed the stunts themselves, barring two shots.
 The scene in which Walt is changing Holly's diaper had no lines for Holly in the script, but as Johnson explains: "[t]hat baby's mom was just off camera" which caused the baby to say "mama".
 Cranston stayed in character and went along with it, and it ended up in the episode.